 Learning Skills Academy’s day program is designed for students who have learning disabilities, attention deficit disorders, difficulties with language, and nonverbal learning disabilities.

 While every student has a program thoughtfully designed for his or her academic and social needs, a “typical” day at LSA may look like this:

-Students prepare for their day in a Real World Skills class, which includes an opportunity to discuss and rate problems, in order to get beyond annoyances, to apply problem solving, and to start the day fresh.
+Students prepare for their day in a Homeroom class, which includes an opportunity to discuss and rate problems, in order to get beyond annoyances, to apply problem solving, and to start the day fresh.
 Teachers and students discuss the issues of the day, work on organization skills, and share academic and social concerns.
-The RWS program creates daily interaction between teachers and students, and RWS teachers serve as their students’ advocates in staff meetings and at parent conferences.
+This time creates daily interaction between teachers and students, and homeroom teachers serve as their students’ advocates in staff meetings and at parent conferences.

 Students at LSA bring their own lunch, which should be kept in a hot/cold container.
 (Except for Tuesdays when students can buy pizza!)
 Lower School students eat in the Gym and Upper School students in the Commons area.
 After lunch, students have some time to go outside for recess and physical activity.
 Snack times vary, but students are also encouraged to bring a snack.